Xunnamius/project-utils/packages/plugin-lint/README.md

     should therefore be pinned
   - Pinned pre-release package versions will still trigger a "pinned package version" warning (below), as they should
+- ⛔ † Errors when a source file contains an import but does not list the imported package in the `package.json` `dependencies`, `peerDependencies`, or `optionalDependencies` fields
+  - Also checks for unlisted cross-dependencies when linting a monorepo
+  - [Self-referential imports][13] are excluded from this check
+  - Checks of [type imports][22] additionally consider the `package.json`
+    `devDependencies` field
+  - Checks of source files ending in `.test.ts` (or any other supported extension), source files with `/test/` or `/__test__/` in their path, or source files located at a package root additionally consider the `package.json` `devDependencies` field.
+These rules can be _overwritten_ by setting `config['plugin-lint']['imports'].considerDevDeps = ['relative/path/or/glob']` in `package.json`
+- ⚠️ Warns when one or more `package.json` files exist at a location that is not at the project root or, when linting a monorepo, at a sub-root
+  - Non-root `package.json` files can be used to [specify the `type` of `.js` files that exist under it in the filesystem tree][23].
+Unfortunately, these arbitrary `package.json` files are not well-supported by Projector tooling yet
 - ⚠️ Warns when missing `tsconfig.json`, `tsconfig.docs.json`,
   `tsconfig.eslint.json`, `tsconfig.lint.json`, or `tsconfig.types.json` files
   - When linting a [monorepo root][12], only `tsconfig.json`,